jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-1-getting-started-with-nodejs.md

 > The **major technologies** we will explore over the course of the series include: HTML, CSS, Sass, TailwindCSS, JavaScript, React, Vue, Node.js, Express.js, PostgreSQL, MongoDB, Firebase, AWS, and much more.

 This guide assumes you have some basic understanding of HTML, CSS, JavaScript and the command line interface (CLI, aka _terminal_ or _console_).
-If you don't, there are countless free resources available for free on the web.
-I recommend [freeCodeCamp](https://www.freecodecamp.org/) as a good place to learn basics.
-That being said, this guide tries to keep the beginner in mind and offers detailed explanations as much as possible.
+If you don't, there are countless free resources available for free on the web to get a primer.
+I recommend [freeCodeCamp](https://www.freecodecamp.org/) as a good place to learn the basics.

+That being said, I'm hoping this guide can offer value to developers of all levels.

 ### New to Web Development?

 If you are new to web development, you are probably trying to get your bearings.
 You may be overwhelmed by all the directions you can go.
 Technologies, frameworks, programming languages... it's easy to feel intimidated.
 The only thing I can tell you is: _welcome to the web_.

-**Don't panic!** Everyone is there with you.
+**Don't panic!** You're not alone.
 The web is kind of like the Wild West - the frontier.
 Things are evolving at a crazy and increasing rate as everyone scrambles to strike gold, and it's easy to get lost in the noise.
-But this gold rush is just beginning and you have the opportunity now to commit to being a part of it.
+But this gold rush is still just beginning and you have the opportunity now to commit to being a part of it.

 Learning web skills can literally transform your life, as it has the lives of so many already.
 There is endless opportunity to learn, grow, innovate, contribute, and of course, make money.
 No other skillset can give you the flexibility, freedom and opportunity that a web career offers.